HOT TIPS FOR YOUR DIY GREYWATER SYSTEM

 2) YOU CAN USE MILD DETERGENTS

-Mild detergents are fine.
-Not only do they get the into fibers of your clothes and pull that dirt, but those same cleaning properties break the water tension in the soil.
-This helps push the gray water out and make the water platform keep flowing underground.
+On the other hand, mild detergents are fine.
+Not only do they get into the fibers of your clothes and pull that dirt, but those same cleaning properties break the water tension in the soil.
+Thus this helps push the gray water out and make the water platform keep flowing underground.

 3) YOU WANT TO USE SUBSURFACE OR MULCH BASIN

 When you use a greywater system, the Aquifer Pipe sits under the soil.
 It spreads water into an 8 foot wide section.
-Thus, if you have, for example a 30 foot pipe, you will cover an area that is 8’ X 30’ (240 Square Feet).
+To clarify, if you have, for example, a 30 foot pipe, you will cover an area that is 8’ X 30’ (240 Square Feet).

-This moisture zone ensures that your plants are going to be nicely saturated.
+Above all, this moisture zone ensures that your plants are going to be nicely saturated.
 The pipes we put in sit 12 inches underground.
-And this center channel is nice and thick, and keeps the mulch above and the soil moist and the greenery lush.
+And this center channel is nice and thick, and keeps the mulch above, the soil moist, and the greenery lush.

 4) YOU WANT TO FILTER YOUR WATER BEFORE DISTRIBUTING TO THE LANDSCAPE

-As we show on our website, you want to use a filter before you send the greywater to your landscape.
+Likewise, as we show on our website, you want to use a filter BEFORE you send the greywater to your landscape.